PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 a representative inverse-post branch, coalesces additional inverse-post branches, and preserves non-Transpose legacy consumers through one adapter.
 The 149-line implementation moved with an identical AST, while the lowerer retains only a thin compatibility wrapper.

-Its seven production positions are intentionally unchanged pending the separate indexed-runner migration.
+All seven production positions now call `run_transpose_unary_fanout_bridge_cleanup`, registered as `layout.transpose_unary_fanout_bridge` in `LAYOUT_PLAN`.
+Model-only preflight requires both a Transpose and a supported unary family before building pass state.
+The indexed guard preserves support for any valid inverse permutation, verifies the single pre→unary edge, classifies every unary-output consumer as a matching inverse post or a legacy consumer, and protects public tensors before snapshotting.
+Edge rewrites, branch coalescing, optional adapter retargeting, and structural removal share one differential index and `LayoutState` under a transactional invariant check.
+The implementation no longer rebuilds a global consumer map inside its rewrite loop.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes,